Here’s the merry crew of Band-itos

 Liz loves a captive audience.
-Telling colorful tales, she breathes even more life into the music of Sousa and his fellows.
+Telling colorful tales, she breathes even more life into the best band music ever written.
 As an ethnomusicologist, she has worked at festivals programming or managing everything from cowboy poets to mule teams to mariachi bands.
 Besides her obsession with John Philip Sousa and the Yiddish clarinetist, Naftule Brandwein, Liz is an expert gardener and chicken fancier.

-Unlike many of my bandmates, I never played in a band before.
-I started playing clarinet in 2001 and have been making up for lost time.
-I also play with Doc Sprinsock and the SANCApators, the multigenerational KlezKids, and I facilitate a monthly klezmer jam.
+Unlike many of my bandmates, I never played in a high school or college band.
+I started playing clarinet in 2001 and now I’m making up for lost time.
+I also play with Doc Sprinsock and the SANCApators, the multigenerational KlezKids, and I host a monthly klezmer jam.

 Also toots with the Sammamish Symphony.
-Marches (yes, marches) in the FIDO (First In Dog Obedience) Drill Team with her basset/maybe corgi best friend, Bodie.
-Rumored to be a librarian at the University of Washington.
+Rumored to be a retired librarian from the University of Washington.

 Eben has been playing clarinet since he joined the school band in sixth grade, when his favorite was the Washington Post March.
 He has played alongside the great and the near-great, including the Flying Karamazov Brothers, the Reverend Chumleigh, and the Royal Famille Du Caniveaux.
 Besides his day job programming computers, Eben leads Doc Sprinsock and the SANCApators, the house band for Seattle’s circus school SANCA.

 Clarinetist by night, dentist by day.
 I also play in the Greenwood Concert Band and enjoy performing chamber music.
 I currently study clarinet privately with William Blayney.
-When not practicing (dentistry or clarinet) I enjoy cooking, running and traveling.
+When not practicing (dentistry or clarinet) I enjoy cooking, running and traveling (and cats).

 Founding member Ballard Sedentary Sousa Band, 1985 People’s Republic of Port Townsend Band on occasion and The University of Iowa, Hawkeye Marching Band.
 I sew uniforms, ballet and opera costumes, and generally avoid cyber technology.